ricardobrein/ricardobrein/README.md

 - MLOps engineering at scale - [Carl Osipov](https://github.com/osipov)
 - SQL for data Analysis - [Cathy Tanimura](https://www.linkedin.com/in/cathytanimura/)

-The best part is that is with **A LOT** of free invaluable information and some books I can experience all these advancements in the 21st century, with just a keyboard and a screen, **thanks to the true geniuses of mathematics, computer scientist, statistics, software developers, and hardware engineers.** I am merely an enthusiast who uses the tools created by these remarkable individuals, and there aren't enough words to express my gratitude.
+The best part is that we have it **A LOT** of free invaluable information, courses and books that offers the greatest value for its cost.
+And we can experience all these advancements in the 21st century, with just a keyboard and a screen, **thanks to the true geniuses of mathematics, computer scientist, statistics, software developers, hardware engineers, Artists.** I am merely an enthusiast who uses the tools created by these remarkable individuals, and there aren't enough words to express my gratitude.
 I aspire to be like them!

-I like to believe that I am part of something that will change the the world, for the better.
+I like to believe that I am part of something that already change the the world, for the better.

-#
+## A little more about me.

 🤔 I'm looking for help with...
 I am very open to having a mentor, as my learning has been self-taught (through courses, books, hands-on experience).
 My learning style is fast-paced, and attending university is not a possibility.
 Any advice is greatly appreciated.
 You can reach me at: ricardobreindembache@gmail.com

 💬 I enjoy discussing various topics related to data, as well as the latest trends in AI, computer vision, natural language processing (NLP), philosophy, economics, geopolitics, psychology, and sociology.

-🔭 I'm also up for working on exciting data projects where I can contribute and make a difference, as long as my current commitments and schedule allow it.
-And yes, it goes without saying, it's all for free!
+🔭 I'm also up for working with others and share ideas of some exciting data projects, where I can contribute and make a difference, (as long as my current commitments and schedule allow it) I'm in.
+And yes, it goes without saying, obviously free!

 Thanks for visit my profile.👨‍💻
 <!--